 “Lads, it’s Tottenham.”

-Sir Alex Ferguson once witheringly delivered the iconic assessment of his side’s chances of beating Spurs, with their meeting at Old Trafford during the title run-in in April 2009 another demonstration of United’s ability to comeback, as well as the visitor’s ability to capitulate.
+Sir Alex Ferguson once witheringly delivered the iconic assessment of his side’s chances of beating Spurs, with their meeting at Old Trafford during the title run-in in April 2009 another demonstration of United’s ability to comeback and the visitor’s ability to capitulate.

 As has so often been the case previously, however, United came back to secure victory.